Expanding opportunities in our retail value chain

 Shakti – empowered women reaching consumers

 Our best-known distribution model is Shakti, our door-to-door selling operation in India which began in 2001.
-In 2017, it provided work for nearly 75,000 women in low-income rural communities.
+In 2019, there were 118,000 women in low-income rural communities active in the initiative.
 Shakti means 'power' or 'empowered', and the programme's success has brought a new level of respect for many women, who are known as Shakti ‘ammas’ or ‘mothers’, especially in communities where the norm was traditionally for men to be responsible for any sort of commercial enterprise.

 Shakti entrepreneurs distribute our brands in many thousands of villages across India.
 We provide training on basic accounting, sales, health and hygiene and relevant IT skills.
 We also equip them with smartphones containing a mini Enterprise Resource Package to help them run their business efficiently.
 The initiative expanded in 2010 to include Shaktimaans, typically the husbands or brothers of ammas, who sell Unilever products by bicycle to surrounding villages.